pulpgrinder/passiflora/README.md

 to generate a new icon set.

 Note that these may need some manual tweaking for legibility, particularly at the smaller sizes, but it's still a substantial time savings over generating them all individually.
-Icons are *not* regenerated automatically during a normal build (not even after make clean).
-This is so any hand-tuned versions you have won't be overwritten.
-If you *do* want to wipe out all the generated icons and start over, run `make icons` or `.\build icons` again.
+Icons are *not* regenerated automatically during a normal build (not even after `make clean`).
+This is so any hand-tuned versions you've created won't be overwritten.
+If you *do* want to wipe out all existing icons and start over, run `make icons` or `.\build icons` again.

 ### Menus